GRILLED ARCTIC CHAR WITH CABBAGE, RADISH, AND BACON

 salt and pepper, to taste

-In a medium sauce pan, sweat onion and garlic with salt and prep over low to medium heat.
+In a medium sauce pan, sweat the onion and garlic with salt and prep over low-medium heat.
 Add the cabbage and continue to sweat for 5 minutes.
 Deglaze with white wine and reduce the liquid down until dry.
 Reduce the heat to low and add the vegetable stock.
 Cover the pan and cook for about 8 minutes, keeping an eye on the liquid level so it doesn't burn.
 Remove the lid and add sugar.
 Continue to cook the cabbage until completely tender, another 5 minutes or so.
 Add cabbage to a blender with extra-virgin olive oil.
 Add a few drops of white wine vinegar to taste.
 Pass puree through a sieve and set aside.